Affiliate links on Android Authority may earn us a commission. Learn more.

-What are the main differences between the Huawei FreeBuds 3i and Huawei FreeBuds 3?
+What are the main differences between the HUAWEI FreeBuds 3i and HUAWEI FreeBuds 3?

-The new FreeBuds have better noise-cancelling
+The FreeBuds 3i have more consistent noise-cancelling

 Battery life is better with the FreeBuds 3

-The Huawei FreeBuds 3 offer four hours of playtime on a single charge, 30 minutes more than the FreeBuds 3i specifications indicate.
+The HUAWEI FreeBuds 3 offer four hours of playtime on a single charge, 30 minutes more than the FreeBuds 3i specifications indicate.
 The old FreeBuds also supply more on-the-go battery life from the charging case: 20 hours compared to 14.5 hours of additional playtime.
 Listeners who want to take advantage of wireless charging capabilities will have to go with the pricier FreeBuds 3.

-For better Bluetooth features go with the premium Huawei FreeBuds 3
+For better Bluetooth features go with the premium HUAWEI FreeBuds 3

 Huawei’s FreeBuds 3i use Bluetooth 5.0 firmware and standard Bluetooth transmission practices.
 In other words, information is sent to a primary earbud which then relays it to the secondary earbud.
-This is a simple design that is the root of many true wireless connection stutters.
+This is a simple design that is the root of many true wireless connection hiccups.

 The FreeBuds 3 may be older but they use more advanced Bluetooth 5.1 technology and the Kirin A1 chip.
 Not only does this allow for immediate pairing and re-connecting, but it also means listeners can enter dual-mode, exclusive to EMUI 10 devices, which sends data to each earbud individually.
 This affords a handful of benefits: greater power efficiency and decreased latency.